-Dear Mr. Electrician: Can I prevent lightning strikes from doing damage to my house by grounding?
+Dear Mr. Electrician: What can I do for lightning protection for my TV and telephone lines?
 My neighbor was blown out of her chair when lightning hit her TV.
 How can I prevent that from happening to me?

 Answer: There is no 100% full proof method of stopping a lightning strike from doing damage.
 However several things can be done to prevent or reduce the damage.
 Basically everything electrical needs to be properly grounded and bonded in such a manner as to provide a good direct path for lightning to flow to the earth.

 The photos below depict an actual job of mine correcting the grounding for a 1940’s single family detached house.

 Article 250 in the National Electrical Code concerns grounding and bonding.
 Some relevant sections are: 250.8, 250.52, 250.90, 250.94, 250.104.
 Also read article 800.100 on grounding communication circuits and 820.100 which concerns the grounding of cable TV systems.
 NOTE: Some text links below go to applicable products on Amazon or EBay.

 The above photo depicts how I found the TV and telephone lines grounded.
 It turns out that this pipe was not connected to anything.
 It was in the ground only a few inches and contained a piece of cut electrical cable, the remains of which is protruding from the pipe.
 Needless to say, this would not be adequate protection if lightning were to strike.

 The telephone demarcation point and the cable TV demarcation terminal both need to be bonded to the grounding electrode conductor for the main electrical service.
 Newer electrical installations have an intersystem bonding termination for the grounding conductor from the telephone and cable TV to connect to.

 On older houses the telephone and cable TV grounding conductors are sometimes connected to an existing ground rod, or have their own ground rod, or are connected to the grounding electrode conductor.